Raja1107/CheckCheckPWA/README.md

 **CheckCheckPWA** is a Progressive Web Application (PWA) for managing your tasks and uses React, Vite, Supabase and TailwindCSS.
 This Project was developed for a Bachelorthesis.

+You can access the live version of this project [here](https://main--glittery-cannoli-00a87a.netlify.app/).

 ## Table of Contents

 -   [Installation](#installation)